unikorn-cloud/identity/README.md

 ### OIDC Clients

-Any compliant OIDC client library should be able to interact with the identity service.
+Any compliant OIDC client library should be able to interact with the identity service, and passes the OpenID Connect Basic Conformance Suite.

 It features service discovery for simple configuration, and the login hint extension for seamless token refresh.

 To enable a client, you will need to create a `oauth2client` resource in the identity service namespace, featuring the client ID (must be unique, typically you can use `uuidgen` for this), and an OIDC callback URI.